Michelle Legge

 There are a few ways you can reduce your tax bill in Germany.
 Read our how to avoid crypto taxes guide, but here are some quick tips:

-1. HODL to benefit from tax free disposals after 1 year.
+1. HODL to benefit from tax-free disposals after 1 year.

-2. Utilise exemption limits under the German Income Tax Act (€600 on short-term investments and €256 in additional income - but remember, if you earn over this amount in either respect, the entire sum is taxable).
+2. Utilise exemption limits under the German Income Tax Act (€1000 on short-term investments and €256 in additional income).
+But remember, if you earn over this amount in either respect, the entire sum is taxable.

 3. Track, harvest, and offset losses against gains to reduce your overall tax bill.